-Department A-Level Subject GCSE Grades Required Page Business GCSE 5 in Business (if studied) and 5 in English and Maths Business and Computing Computer Science GCSE 7 in Maths, or GCSE 6 in Maths and 7 in Computer Science p43 Economics GCSE 6 in Maths and 5 in English p49 English Language GCSE 5 in English Literature and English Language p50 English and Film/ Media English Literature GCSE 5 in English Literature and English Language p51 Film Studies GCSE 5 in English Literature p53 Media Studies GCSE 5 in English Language p63 Art, Craft & Design GCSE 5 in Art p35 Art & Textile Design GCSE 5 in Art or Textiles p36 Drama & Theatre GCSE 5 in Drama or English p47 Expressive Arts Music GCSE 5 in Music, plus Grade 5 on Instrument, plus Grade 5 in Theory p64 Music Technology GCSE 5 in Music or equivalent p65 Photography Application by letter, plus interview and Photographic/Art portfolio to show at interview p67 Classical Civilisation GCSE 5 in History or English p42 Humanities Earth Science (Geology) GCSE 5 in Geography and 5 in a Science subject p48 - Hamanaco Geography GCSE 5 in Geography (or another Humanities subject), plus 5 in English and Science p56
+Department A-Level Subject GCSE Grades Required Page Business GCSE 5 in Business or 5 in Maths and English p38 Business and Computing Computer Science GCSE 7 in Maths, or GCSE 6 in Maths and 7 in Computer Science p43 Economics GCSE 6 in Maths and 5 in English p49 English Language GCSE 5 in English Literature and English Language p50 English and Film/ Media English Literature GCSE 5 in English Literature and English Language p51 Film Studies GCSE 5 in English Literature p53 Media Studies GCSE 5 in English Language p63 Art, Craft & Design GCSE 5 in Art p35 Art & Textile Design GCSE 5 in Art or Textiles p36 Drama & Theatre GCSE 5 in Drama or English p47 Expressive Arts Music GCSE 5 in Music, plus Grade 5 on Instrument, plus Grade 5 in Theory p64 Music Technology GCSE 5 in Music or equivalent p65 Photography Application by letter, plus interview and Photographic/Art portfolio p67 Classical Civilisation GCSE 5 in History or English p42 Humanities Earth Science (Geology) GCSE 5 in Geography or 5 in a Science subject p48 Geography GCSE 5 in Geography (or another Humanities subject), plus 5 in English and Science p56

-Department A-Level Subject GCSE Grades Required Page Humanities History GCSE 5 in History and English p59 Latin GCSE 6 in Latin p61 Philosophy GCSE 6 in English, 5 in Maths and 6 in Religious Studies (if studied) p66 Politics GCSE 5 in English plus 5 in a Humanities subject p70 Religion, Philosophy and Ethics GCSE 5 in Religious Studies (if studied) and English p73 Social Psychology GCSE 5 in Maths, English and Science p72 Sciences Sociology GCSE 5 in English or a Humanities subject p75 French GCSE 6 in French p54 Languages German GCSE 6 in German p57 Spanish GCSE 6 in Spanish p76 Mathematics Further Mathematics GCSE 8 in Maths p55 Mathematics GCSE 7 in Maths p62 PE Physical Education GCSE 6 in a Science subject and preferably a 6 in PE (if studied) p68 Biology GCSE 6 in Maths, GCSE 6 in Biology and Chemistry or 7/7 in Combined Science p37 Science Chemistry GCSE 6 in Maths.
+Department A-Level Subject GCSE Grades Required Page History GCSE 5 in History and English p59 Latin GCSE 6 in Latin p61 Philosophy GCSE 5 in English and Maths p66 Humanities Politics GCSE 5 in English plus 5 in a Humanities subject p70 Psychology GCSE 5 in Maths, English and Science p72 Religious Studies GCSE 5 in Religious Studies or 5 in English p73 Sociology GCSE 5 in English or a Humanities subject p75 French GCSE 6 in French p54 Languages German GCSE 6 in German p57 Spanish GCSE 6 in Spanish p76 Mathematics Further Mathematics GCSE 8 in Maths p55 Mathematics GCSE 7 in Maths p62 PE Physical Education GCSE 6 in PE, plus 6 in a Science subject p68 Biology GCSE 6 in Maths, GCSE 6 in Biology and Chemistry or 7/7 in Combined Science p37 Science Chemistry GCSE 6 in Maths.
 GCSE 6 in Chemistry or 7/7 in Combined Science p41 Environmental Science GCSE 5/5 in Combined Science, plus 5 in English p52 Physics GCSE 7 in Maths.
-GCSE 6 in Physics or 7/7 in Combined Science p69 Technology Product Design GCSE 5 in a Design and Technology subject, English and Maths p71 3D Design & Architecture GCSE 6 in an Art & Design or Technology subject and 4 in English p78
+GCSE 6 in Physics or 7/7 in Combined Science p69 Tochnology Product Design GCSE 5 in one Art & Design or Technology subject, and English p71 Technology 3D Design & Architecture GCSE 5 in one Art & Design or Technology subject, and English p78